Car and Truck Expenses

 - Indirect Expenses are expenses used for the upkeep and running of the home and are deductible on a percentage basis.
 These would include items such as utilities and mortgage.

-Unrelated Expenses are expenses that are only associated with your home and are not a deductible expense.
+Expenses that are only associated with your home and are not a deductible expense.
 This type of expense would include items such as lawn care or painting of the home.

 When using the Simplified Method, users are allowed to deduct $5 per square foot up to 300 feet.
 Direct and indirect expenses are not entered.
 If you wish to enter your direct and indirect expenses, use the regular method.

 You may be able to claim a Depreciation deduction on your home if you qualify for the Business Use of Home deduction.
 You cannot depreciate the land, only the building.
-For more information regarding the Depreciation of your home, please refer to Publication 587, page 9.
+For more information regarding the Depreciation of your home, please refer to Publication 587.

 Where to enter expenses?

-Qualified Expenses relating to your business income can be deducted in the expenses section of your Schedule C, Profit or Loss from a Business.
+Qualified Expenses relating to your business income can be deducted in the expenses section of your Schedule C.

 To enter your expenses for your business, go to: